 Place turkey in a large plastic bag or large container that will hold the whole turkey submerged in the brine solution.

-Add ice to cool down solution and stir until ice melts.
+- Add ice to cool down the solution and stir until ice melts.

-I put my bird in a large plastic Tupperware container that has a secure top.
-To make sure the turkey stays emersed in the water I use a small pot lid to weigh it down in the liquid.
-The container’s plastic top holds the lid in place when securely closed.
+- I put my bird in a large plastic Tupperware container that has a secure top.
+To make sure the turkey stays emerged in the water, I use a small pot lid to weigh it down in the liquid.
+The container’s plastic top holds the cover in place when securely closed.
 A large pot can be used instead of a plastic container.

-When using a large plastic bag, secure it with a wire tie even if the bag has a ziplock in order to keep the bird submerged in the brine.
+- When using a large plastic bag, secure it with a wire tie even if the bag has a ziplock to keep the bird submerged in the brine.

-This recipe can be easily increased when using a larger bird.
+- This recipe can be easily increased when using a bigger bird.